venk120soft/Javasript-learnings/NullVsUndefined.md

 console.log(null * 100); // 0
 console.log(null/20); //0
 ```
+- null is not equal to 0 but while the mathematical operations are performed it will be treated as 0
+- undefined does not have any value where as null has value which is null
 ## Why to set the variables to null?
 There are some situations that we need to check for the null if the variable value is nothing